flrowo/osu_taiko_playstyle_viewer/README.md

 basically a playstyle viewer

 ### installation
-- for now, use load chrome's load unpacked functionality to load the src folder (later there is going to be a real release for it)
+- for now, simply use load chrome's load unpacked functionality to load the src folder (later, there will be an official release for it)

+### adding/updating/deleting data
+- you can contact me via discord (flrowo), or make a pull request here
+- you cannot change other's data, only yours
+- for now the data is inside the pack, so i need to update the repo to update the data

 ### known bugs
 - when you go from a player's page to another through the osu!'s website navigation, the playstyle will be the same as the previous profile's playstyle